flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/README.md

 This will make sure all the pipelines run on a mock set of submissions.

+# Demo

+We have prepared a demo dataset for running all our pipelines.
+The instructions for downloading the required data and running the pipelines can be found [here](https://github.com/flatironinstitute/Cryo-EM-Heterogeneity-Challenge-1/tree/main/demo)

 # Running
 If you want to run our code on the full challenge data, or you own local data, please complete the following steps